LUCKYINGGG/PersonalPortfolio/README.md

 ## Welcome to my portfolio

-This isrepo showcases the techniques and skills I have learned throughout my studies.
+This repo showcases the techniques and skills I have learned throughout my studies.
 I am committed to continuing my learning journey and refining my abilities.

 If you have any suggestions, please feel free to reach out - I am open to all feedback and ideas.